 All guinea pigs have different preferences, so your piggy may not like everything on this list.
 There are so many more veggies you can try as well.
 Tomatoes, celery, cabbage, spinach, and more!
 Keep trying new things until you find your guinea pig’s new favorites.

-For some more inspiration, check out this complete list of safe foods for guinea pigs.
+For some more ideas, you can also check out this complete list of safe foods for guinea pigs.